mantidproject/mantid/docs/source/concepts/EventWorkspace.rst

 For Developers/Writing Algorithms
 ---------------------------------

-See the Event Workspace Development documentation
+See the Event Workspace section in development `documentation <http://developer.mantidproject.org/>`_

 .. categories:: Concepts